willthames/application-controller/README.md

   updated
 * `--template job-template.yml` - this is the template for the job that application-operator creates when either configuration changes or an application changes.
+* `--image image` docker image to pass to the job template

 ## Installation

-* Install the Custom Resource Definition (see docs/crd.yaml).
+* Install the Custom Resource Definition (see docs/crd.yaml or docs/crd-legacy.yaml).
+  You'll need the legacy CRD for Kubernetes 1.15 and below.
 * Install the operator (see docs/deploy.yaml)
 * Set up applications by creating new Application resources (see docs/example.yaml)
 * Add RBAC permissions for the ServiceAccount for the job (set `--service-account`